chriswilty/weather-widget-rescripted/README.md

 > "So what is it?"

-Rescript is a language targeted at front-end JavaScript developers: it not only offers a syntax familiar to JavaScript developers (including JSX), it actually outputs _optimized_ JavaScript.
+ReScript is a language targeted at front-end JavaScript developers: it not only offers a syntax familiar to JavaScript developers (including JSX), it actually outputs _optimized_ JavaScript.